usgs/landslides-metadata/README.md

 ### Inputs

 Running this code requires an excel spreadsheet containing the background metadata.
 This file has three rows of the titles which are required to run this script.
 Row 1 contains the main metadata classifications, Row 2 contains the metadata item names, and Row 3 contains a general description of what the Row 2 metadata name is for the user.
 Row 4 contains the values that should be placed in the xml files for each variable.
 All empty spaces create an item in the XML tree that reads 'TBD'.
-The xlsx file should have the following categories:
+The csv file should have the following categories:

 |Row 1 Name|Row 2 Name|Row 3 Name|Description|
 |---|---|---|---|